riverrun/genxword/README.rst

 Description
 ===========

-Creates a crossword from a list of words and clues from a text file.
+Genxword is a crossword generator written in Python.
+It runs from the command line, and it creates a crossword from a list of words and clues in a text file.
 There is an option to save the crossword, with clues, as a pdf file, or you can save the empty grid and key in png and/or svg format, together with the word bank and clues in a text file.